zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_attestation_integration_guide.rst

 to sign the initial attestation token.
 Current implementation supports only the ECDSA P256 signature over SHA256.
 The public part of the key pair is used to create the key identifier (kid) in the unprotected part of the COSE header.
-The kid is used by verification entity to look up the corresponding public key to verify the signature in the token.
+The kid is used by the verification entity to look up the corresponding public key to verify the signature in the token.
 The `t_cose` part of the initial attestation service implements the signature generation and kid creation.
 But the actual calculation of token's hash and signature is done by the Crypto service in the device.
 System integrators might need to re-implement the following functions if they want to use initial attestation service with a different cryptographic library than Crypto service:

 - ``t_cose_crypto_pub_key_sign()``: Calculates the signature over a hash value.
 - ``t_cose_crypto_get_ec_pub_key()``: Get the public key to create the key